J-SMX/Project-code-snipits/Project Details.md

 # Project 1: Large-Scale Data Storage and Processing CS4234/5234 Project Overview

+Grade Achieved:
+  - 90% for main code
+  - 92% for report and report code

 This project involves building an **end-to-end analytics pipeline** using big data tools to process and analyze the **Enron email dataset**, a real-world corpus containing communications among Enron employees prior to the company's collapse.

 ## Objectives